antohneoTM/cnn-digit-recognizer/README.md

     To install the latest version of Python go to:\
     <a href="https://www.python.org/downloads" target="_blank">python.org/downloads</a>

+- pip Package Manager:

+    The standard package manager for Python
+    For more information about pip go to:\
+    <a href="https://www.pip.pypa.io/en/stable/" target="_blank">pip.pypa.io/en/stable/</a>

 - Python Packages (pip package manager):

     - torch 2.8.0

     - torchvision 0.23.0

-    To install these onto your Python enviroment run this command\
+    To install these onto your Python enviroment run:\
-    `pip install -r requirements.txt`
+    `pip install -r requirements.txt`\
-    requirements.txt includes more detailed information regarding the installed packages
+    - requirements.txt includes more detailed information regarding the installed packages

     or:\
     `pip install torch`\
     `pip install torchvision`

-### How to run
+###How to run
 1. Open the project's root directory in a terminal
 2. Active your Python environment
 3. Make sure Python packages are installed and check for compatible version\
     `pip list`

-    Should give an output like:
+    Should give an output like:\
     ```
     Package   Version
     --------  -------